 Are Drain Flies Harmful to Children?

 If you have very little children at home, then they might pick up and even eat drain flies in some cases.
-Fortunately, these insects can’t cause harm in such ways.
-Coming in contact with them is the equivalent of touching anything dirty in the house.
+In such cases, all those bacteria and dirt can get in their mouth and stick to their hands.
+Coming in contact with them is the equivalent of touching something extremely dirty in the house.

 They won’t bite or sting your child either.
 If you find some drain flies in the child’s room, then it means there is a leaking pipe or dirty drain nearby.
 Maybe they are coming from the nearest bathroom.
-These flies can also be found around garbage cans where the decay of organic matter also happens.
+These flies can also be found anywhere where the decay of organic matter happens.

 If you want to keep such pests away from children then perhaps the most important step is to keep the house as clean as possible.